Code-Institute-Submissions/JJamsey911-restaurant_mp4/README.md

 ### Manual testing

-1. As a User I can navigate across the site so that I can move to each feature of the site easily
+1. I want a site I can navigate through easily and have all features accessible

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |